OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

     hard drive or  create a USB stick based system.

-In this example we are going to use the `Natural Earth data set
-<http://naturalearthdata.com>`_ that is included on the Live-DVD
+In this example we are going to use the :doc:`Natural Earth data set <../overview/naturalearth_overview>` that is included on the Live-DVD (:file:`/usr/local/share/data/natural_earth/`).
-(:file:`/usr/local/share/data/natural_earth/`).

 We need to create a Store for our data.
 From the |GS| admin page go to :guilabel:`Stores` and then click on :guilabel:`Add new Store`.
 You